Pseudomembranous Colitis Quiz

 An infection of the large intestine, typically following antibiotic use.
 The antibiotics kill both good and bad bacteria, disrupting the normal balance of gut flora.

-Are you currently taking antibiotics or have you taken any recently?
+• Are you on antibiotics or have you recently taken any?

 It's important to stop the antibiotics causing this infection.
 After that, another antibiotic that targets the infection is given to kill the harmful bacteria.